lawrenceevalyn/research-sandbox/README.md

 Research side projects and ideas in development of various kinds.
 Intentionally open-ended: don't try to impose structure, just let things accumulate naturally.

+# notes to self

+By FAR the easiest way to find TCP XML files of particular plays is at http://ota.ox.ac.uk/tcp/ -- search by title, then right-click save-as the "source."

 # research log

 ## April 27, 2018